220321-NET/P1-doanleo/README.md

-move UI out of backend

 sonar
 serilog

- "GetStreamAsync("Issues")" issues is the url

----for httpservice later when calling a multiparameter method--- for user auth,
-//multiple parameter
-[HttpGet("details")]
-public IActionResult Details(int id, string first)

-/details?id=2&&first=csharp

-link?var=x &&
-&& notes next parameter

->
-ui stuff, set up HTTPservice with all the old bl/dl stuff assign it to the menu factory in menufactory
-HttpService http = new HttpService();

-await? new MenuFactory().gotoMenu("main").Start();

-in each menu to inject
-private readonly HttpService _http;
-(HttpService http)

-_http = http;
->
 ?????
 stock is a DTO, make a DTO Models folder and add DTO's in it do i want have cart remove x amount?